xsalahdinX/terraform-eks-helm/README.md

 # terraform-eks-helm

 # AWS EKS Cluster Authentication Configuration

+# Aws-Auth Method

+The aws-auth ConfigMap is used to create a static mapping between IAM principals, i.e. IAM Users and Roles, and Kubernetes RBAC groups.
+RBAC groups can be referenced in Kubernetes RoleBindings or ClusterRoleBindings.

 This Terraform configuration manages the authentication for an AWS EKS cluster, including retrieving the AWS account ID, setting up Kubernetes labels and annotations, and deploying Helm charts.

 ## Prerequisites